Ellistown

 The village has a community primary school, two village shops and a hairdressing salon.
 A working men's club, Ellistown F.C. football club and five play parks.
 Ellistown is just within the eastern boundary of the National Forest.

 History

 Ellistown is named after Colonel Joseph Joel Ellis of London, but its history predates him.
 From the 14th century it was in the hundred of Sparkenhoe and parish of Ibstock.
-Ecclesiastically the area was part of the Diocese of Peterborough from the English Reformation until 1926, when it became part of the new Diocese of Leicester.
+Ecclesiastically the area was part of the Anglican Diocese of Lincoln from the English Reformation until 1837 and then the Diocese of Peterborough until 1926, when it became part of the new Diocese of Leicester.
 The village was developed for coal mining from the Victorian era.

 Mediaeval and early modern periods

 Around 1140 Swinfen Grange was one of two granges given by nobleman Robert Byrton to the Abbot of Garendon Abbey which was near what is now Shepshed.
 Swinfen was where the Abbot's bailiff lived and was only a small mud and wattle built settlement with three strip fields surrounded by Charnwood Forest.

 When the monasteries were dissolved for Henry VIII, Garendon Abbey surrendered its lands to the Crown which then sold or let them.
 Swinfen Grange was let to a John Pykeringe in 1531 for £7 per year.
 At this point the name seems to have changed to "Pykeringe Grange" after its first lay tenant, although there is some evidence that for some times the names Swinfen Grange and Pykeringe Grange may both have been used.
 The area that became Ellistown was called Swinfen Rushes at the start of the 19th century, while that now called Pickering Grange seemed to extend to the crossroads where the Hugglescote to Bagworth pony track crossed Beverley's Lane.
 The manorial history is shown in detail in John Nichols' History of the County of Leicester, Volume IV and by John Curtis 30 years later.

 The site of the medieval grange house is almost 1 mi south of Ellistown village.
 It was originally a moated manor house.
 The western part of the present Pickering Grange Farmhouse on the site is 17th century or earlier; the eastern part is a 19th-century addition.